ManalWaqas84/Digital-Forensics-In-Social-Media-Investigations/README.md

 **Tools**
 - Maltego CE: Comes pre-installed in Kali Linux
-- FTK Imager: Can be installed by Exterro
+- FTK Imager: Available for installation through Exterro, the official provider.
-- Dumpit: Used for capturing live RAM memory
+- Dumpit: Used for capturing live memory

 ## Objectives
 - Detect cyberbullying patterns on platforms like Facebook, Instagram, and Twitter.